 This intricately crafted cenotaph (empty commemorative tomb) was built in 1899, in honor of Maharaja Jaswant Singh II.
-It features white marble lattice screens and whimsical domes.
-The inside is adorned with portraits of Ranthore rulers.
+It features white marble lattice screens and whimsical domes, while the inside is adorned with portraits of Rathore rulers.
 It's a peaceful place to relax and enjoy stunning views of the Fort and city.
-Many a tired tourist sprawls on the front lawn to recuperate after sightseeing!
+Many a tired tourist sprawls on the front lawn to recuperate after sightseeing.

 04 of 12

 The Rao Jodha Desert Rock Park was developed in 2006, with the aim of restoring the natural ecology of a large rocky wasteland area next to the Fort.
 Neglected for many years, an invasive thorny shrub overran the park.
 After the bush was eradicated, more than 80 native species of rock-loving plants from the Thar desert were grown there.
 The Park extends across 70 hectares (around 200 acres) of rehabilitated land and has a walking trail.
 It's interesting to explore at different times of the year, as its foliage changes with the seasons.Continue to 5 of 12 below.

 05 of 12

 Check Out the Clock Tower and Old City Markets